danchoi/fredit/README.md

 Feel free to fork and take this simple idea wherever you want to.
 The current version of this project is really just a quick and dirty implementation that I needed pronto.
+Pull requests are very welcome.

 ## License